stashed/stash/docs/reference/stash.md

 ### Synopsis

-Stash by AppsCode - Backup your Kubernetes Volumes
+Stash is a Kubernetes operator for restic.
+For more information, visit here: https://github.com/appscode/stash/tree/master/docs

 ### Options